 A client of mine commissioned me to write two pages for his site.
 One about Derby and one about Nottingham.

 The resulting pages are the two best pages on my client’s website and have attracted organic search engine traffic and many compliments.
-Steve also uses these pages for some of his Google Ads landing pages.
+These pages were good enough to be used as Google Ads landing pages.